 Background

-This has all led to the founding of PATH, and the inclusion of it under the umbrella of Music Theatre Projects, as a partnership between Wild Voices Music Theatre, and Ballet Canberra.
+So, in 2024 PATH was founded, under the umbrella of Music Theatre Projects, as a partnership between Wild Voices Music Theatre, and Ballet Canberra.

 PATH – Performing After Training HARD!